-If you have understood well how to use transistors in circuits, you might have already conquered half of electronics and its principles.
+If you have understood correctly, how to use transistors in circuits, you might have already conquered half of electronics and its principles.
 In this post we make an effort in this direction.

-Transistors are the building blocks of all semiconductor devices found today.
+Transistors (BJTs) are the building blocks of all semiconductor devices found today.
 If there wouldn’t be transistors there wouldn’t be any ICs or any other semiconductor component.
-Even ICs are made up of millions of closely knit transistors which constitute the features of the particular chip.
+Even ICs are made up of 1000s of closely knit transistors which constitute the features of the particular chip.

 New electronic hobbyists usually find it difficult to handle these useful components and configure them as circuits for an intended application.